t2-project/devops/terraform/README.md

 ## Quick Start

-*For illustration purposes, AWS is used here as the target environment, but can easily be replaced with Azure or Kind.*
+*For illustration purposes, AWS is used here as the target environment, but can easily be replaced with Azure or kind.*

 1. Take a look into the file `environments/aws/main.tf` to check if your desired modules are enabled/disabled.
 2. Login to AWS in your terminal.
 3. Run the start script: `./aws-start.sh`
-4. Get yourself a cup of tea, make yourself comfortable and wait for around 30 minutes
+4. Get yourself a cup of tea, make yourself comfortable and wait for around 15-20 minutes
 5. Check if everything works:
    - `kubectl cluster-info`
    - `kubectl get pods`

-If you don't need the cluster anymore, stop it: `./aws-stop.sh`
+If you don't need the cluster anymore, stop everything and delete the cluster: `./aws-stop.sh`

-## Folder structure
+## Folder Structure

 [Isolation via file layout](https://blog.gruntwork.io/how-to-manage-terraform-state-28f5697e68fa#a921) is used to separate the different environments and state files from each other: